ValentinHirschi/MG5aMC_PythonMEs/README.md

 This code is intended as a plugin to the High Energy Phsyics code [MadGraph5_aMC@NLO](https://launchpad.net/madgraph5).
 It offers a new output mode for the standalone computation of Matrix Elements of scattering amplitudes.
 This special `TFMEs` format is in pure Python.

 Over time, the goal is to adapt it so that it can be directly incorporated in a `TensorFlow` computational graph.
-The

 ## Usage